hyperc-ai/ordered/README.md

     Execute the supplied lambda function as a side-effect avoiding the compilation and subsequent effect analysis by `ordered`.
 This is useful when I/O is easier schdeuled right within the entropy-controlled part of the program or when you know that the code to be executed has no useful effect on the state of the problem of interest.

+    side_effect may only be used when importred into global namespace using `from ordered import side_effect`

     ```python
+    from ordered import side_effect

     def move(t: Truck, l: Location):
         "Move truck to any adjacent location"
         assert l in t.location.adjacent